kjlo/hyprdrop/README.md

 >[!NOTE]
 >
 > Check that for TUI applications it's not required to type the `-e` flag that most
-> terminal emulators use when executing a command, this is implemented by Hyprdrop.
+> terminal emulators use when executing a command, this is implemented by Hyprdrop itself.

 >[!WARNING]
 >